nilzao/soapbox-race/README.md

 Webserver to handle cars and pilots profiles.

 ##How to:
 My advice is to download Eclipse JavaEE, and after that download eGit Maven SCM profile from the Eclipse marketplace(both free).
-Then build the server with the in-built maven using `clean compile assembly:single`.
+After importing the project from the SCM profile, build the server with the built-in maven using `clean compile assembly:single`.

 ##Running the server is as simple as: